 Step 3 in the BACM analysis was to determine if the control measure was technically feasible.
-Fifteen control measures were determined to be technically infeasible and were dismissed.
-Forty measures were addressed through the adoption of new state regulations and therefore technologically and economically feasible.
-Six measures were determined to be technologically feasible and forwarded for Step 4 analysis.
-Ten measures were identified and classified as Most Stringent Measures (MSM) which will be addressed in a subsequent SIP.
+22 control measures were determined to be technically infeasible and were dismissed.
+8 control measures were found to be adopted in different form with no further analysis required.
+48 measures were determined to be technologically feasible.
+40 of those measures were adopted through new state regulations.
+The 8 remaining measures were forwarded for Step 4 analysis.

 Step 4 in the BACM analysis was to determine if the control measure was economically feasible.
-Five control measures were determined to be economically infeasible and were dismissed from BACM; one measure was determined to be economically feasible.
+7 control measures were determined to be economically infeasible and were dismissed from BACM.

 Step 5 in the BACM analysis was to determine if a control measure or technology could be implemented in whole or in part no later than 4 years after reclassification of the area to Serious, which would be June 2021.
-A total of forty measures are addressed through state regulations.
+A total of 41 measures are addressed through state regulations.